Timothy White (abduction victim): Escape

 On March 1, 1980, Stayner and White escaped while Parnell was at work.
 Parnell lived in remote backcountry; they walked a quarter of a mile down a road until a passing truck driver took them to Ukiah, California.
 White was able to direct the driver to a babysitter's house, but no one was home.
 Since White could not recall where his parents lived, Stayner went to a phone booth and found the address of the Ukiah police station.
 At the station, Stayner told White to walk inside and tell them who he was.
 White approached the door, but got scared and ran back to Stayner.
 Officers observed this, stopped the boys from leaving, and soon learned their identities.

 Parnell was convicted of abducting Stayner and White in separate trials.
 He was sentenced to seven years for the kidnapping of White, and seven months for kidnapping Stayner, and was paroled after five years.
 Parnell was not charged with sexually assaulting Stayner because those offenses had occurred in another county and were outside the jurisdiction of the Merced County prosecutor.
 Authorities were satisfied that White had not been sexually assaulted.

 The White family maintained contact with the Stayners, and when Stayner died in a motorcycle accident in 1989, a then 14-year-old White was a pallbearer.

 Later life and death

 White died on April 1, 2010, from a pulmonary embolism, at the age of 35.

-On August 28, 2010, a statue of White and Stayner was dedicated in Applegate Park in Merced.
-Residents of Ukiah also erected a statue representing White and Stayner escaping hand in hand.
+On August 28, 2010, a statue of White and Stayner escaping hand in hand was dedicated in Applegate Park in Merced.